reggieraye/reggieraye/index.md

 - Rotary filament switching in 3D-printer extruder heads
 - Method for developing load-tolerant packaging

+---

+## Contact

+You can reach us at info@internetofmaking.com

 <!-- <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p> -->